crazy2266/slim-data-crypt/README.md

 - X25519
 - Integer arithmetic

-Please use command "make" to build tests, and the test programs will be generated in ./bin directory.
+Please use command "make" to build tests,and the test programs will be generated in ./bin directory.<br>
 WARNING: ARM NEON is required for ChaCha20 and XChaCha20 at this edition.